dnanexus/dxfuse/README.md

 # Limited Write Mode

-`dxfuse -limitedWrite` mode was primarly designed to support spark file output over the `file:///` protocol.
+`dxfuse -limitedWrite` mode was primarily designed to support spark file output over the `file:///` protocol.

 Creating and writing to files is allowed when dxfuse is mounted with the `-limitedWrite` flag.
 Writing to files is **append only**.
 Any non-sequential writes will return `ENOTSUP`.
 Seeking or reading operations are not permitted while a file is being written.